InterviewCandies/Easy-Buy/README.md

 # Easy buy

-React E-commercial wesite to buy stuff online.
+E-commercial website to buy stuff online.
 Personal project to learn about Frontend development and practice with React.js

 ## Technologies